sneakysneak/docs/pages/utiltiy-connectors/cross-updating-preventor.md

 ## Purpose

 Many integrations are triggered when details of an updated record in one applicaiton is sent to a second application so as to keep the data in synch.
-There are occacions
+There are occacions when this process needs to be bi-directional and this can result in an infinite cross-updating loop where A updates B then B updates A and so on.

-A common use case for it is to synchronise entities in e.g. a CRM system and an email marketing system by keeping track of the number of entities in them.
+The Cyclr Cross Updating Preventor is designed to stop this.
+It can be used to make sure that an inbournd update to an application does not result in a return outbound update.